Coy-Z/Coy-Z.github.io/articles/matrixcalc.md

 # Matrix Calculus

-In this article, I do not use any specifying notation for vectors for sake of generality.
+In this article, I may not use any specifying notation for vectors for sake of generality.

 ## Introduction to Differentials and Linearisation